10 Palestinians killed, scores hurt in Israel West Bank raid

 NABLUS, West Bank (AP) — Israeli troops on Wednesday entered a major Palestinian city in the occupied West Bank in a rare, daytime arrest operation, triggering fighting that killed at least 10 Palestinians and wounded scores of others.

-The raid, which reduced a building to rubble and left a series of shops riddled with bullets, was one of the bloodiest battles in nearly a year of fighting.
+The raid, which reduced a building to rubble and left a series of shops riddled with bullets, was one of the bloodiest battles in nearly a year of fighting in the West Bank and east Jerusalem.
 A 72-year-old man was among the 10 killed and 102 people were wounded, Palestinian officials said.

 In the Old City of Nablus, people stared at the rubble that had been a large home in the centuries-old casbah.
 From one end to the other, shops were riddled with bullets.
 Parked cars were crushed.
 Blood stained the cement ruins.
 Furniture from the destroyed home was scattered among mounds of debris.